xlab-si/emmy/README.md

 $ emmy pedersen_ec 100             # starts 100 clients sequentially
 ```

-Currently supported examples with fully implemented communication layer (e.g. client-server communication via RPCs) are listed the tables below.
+Currently supported examples with fully implemented communication layer (e.g. client-server communication via RPCs) are listed in the tables below.
 Note that the ones not ticked are also implemented, but not from communication perspective.

 | Sigma protocol | Zero knowledge proof  | Zero knowledge proof of knowledge |
 |----------------|-----------------------|-----------------------------------|